 Often times in photography, less is more.
 Say more with less stuff in your images.
 See how simple, yet graphic, the images below are?

 - Taking unflattering photos of people

 - That leads us right to this next one, photos of people.

 Little point and shoot cameras usually have fairly wide lenses and the people using them get right in your face to take your photo.

 Is it the best photo of you ever?
 Probably not.

 Why?
 Because wide angles distort things, remember?
 So your nose gets elongated, your jaw looks like it's protruding, and your head looks ginormous!
 Sound familiar?

 This is generally not a good look for most people.
 If you want to photograph a person and flatter them, simply do not use a wide angle lens, period.
 But that doesn't mean you can use it for any people photography.
 You just need to understand the effect it will produce and use is wisely.

 Use a wide lens to take photos of people that show their environment (think the shop keeper in the example above), add a sense of fun or even humour, or tell a story.
 But know it will likely not be flattering to the subject.

 If your intent is to flatter them and make a nice portrait – chose a slightly longer than normal lens in the short telephoto range (85-135mm full frame, 60-90mm APS-C).
-If you want to learn more about taking portraits you can check out our Portrait Fundamentals course here.
+If you want to learn more about taking portraits you can check out our online portrait photography class here.